wytan12/TechFestTeam1/README.md

 This project is developed with [React 18](https://react.dev/) and tested on [Visual Studio Code](https://code.visualstudio.com/).

 **To run the application:**
-First, clone the repository into your local device, the directory should look something like this:

 Initialise your `.env` file.
 Check `.env.example` in Backend for the environment variables required.